Observing axions through photon ring dimming of black holes

-In the case of a smaller axion mass, $m_a = 10^{-8}$ eV, the effect of $\Delta_a$ proportional to $m_a^2$ becomes smaller, and hence the white line corresponding to the case i) moves toward the smaller $n_e$ as we can see in the middle panel of Fig.~\ref{fig:omega-ne-3}.
-The plasma effect represented by Eq.~\eqref{efficient1} determines the lower bound of $\omega$ for the efficient conversion in a broad region.
+In the case of a smaller axion mass, $m_a = 10^{-8}$ eV, the effect of $\Delta_a$ proportional to $m_a^2$ becomes smaller, and hence the white line corresponding to case i) moves toward the smaller $n_e$ as we can see in the middle panel in Fig.~\ref{fig:omega-ne-3}.
+The plasma effect represented by Eq.~\eqref{efficient1} determines the lower bound of $\omega$ for efficient conversion in a broad region.
 Below the resonance line, Eq.~\eqref{efficient2} gives the lower bound.
-The upper bound of $\omega$ for the efficient conversion is again given by Eq.~\eqref{efficient3}.
+The upper bound of $\omega$ for efficient conversion is again given by Eq.~\eqref{efficient3}.

 If the axion mass is $m_a = 10^{-9}$ eV, the plasma effect $\Delta_\Pl$ exceeds over the axion mass effect $\Delta_a$ in the whole space with $n_e \gtrsim 10^3 ~\si{cm^{-3}}$.
-Thus, as we can see in the bottom panel of Fig.~\ref{fig:omega-ne-3}, Eq.~\eqref{efficient1} completely determines the lower bound of $\omega$ for the efficient conversion in that space.
-Still, the upper bound of $\omega$ for the efficient conversion is determined by Eq.~\eqref{efficient3}.
+Thus, as we can see in the bottom panel in Fig.~\ref{fig:omega-ne-3}, Eq.~\eqref{efficient1} completely determines the lower bound of $\omega$ for efficient conversion in that space.
+Still, the upper bound of $\omega$ for efficient conversion is determined by Eq.~\eqref{efficient3}.

 From Fig.~\ref{fig:omega-ne-3}, we can see that a broad white region exists for $m_a \lesssim 10^{-8} ~ \si{eV}$.
-This fact indicates that the conversion will occur even in inhomogeneous plasma and magnetic fields, which are the cases in realistic situations.
+This fact indicates that conversion will occur even in inhomogeneous plasma and magnetic fields, which are the cases in realistic situations.